CageCode/World-Food-Ecosystems/practical4/geodiversity.md

 <br />

 We are going to replicate most of the steps performed in this workflow from the paper in Google Earth Engine!
 You will compute a geodiversity map of the world using standardized and harmonized environmental datasets.
 First of all, we need a clear understanding of the components we'll use.
 We will create this geodiversity index by combining geological, soil, hydrological, and topographical datasets within grid cells of 10 × 10 km.
+These datasets are:
-A geological dataset derived from the Global Lithological Map database [Hartmann & Moosdorf, 2012](https://doi.pangaea.de/10.1594/PANGAEA.788537) is used to compute a lithological index, based on the number of the lithological formations in each grid cell.
-A soil index for each grid cell based on the number of soil types was derived from the SoilGrids repository [Hengl et al., 2017](https://soilgrids.org/).
-For the hydrological index the total river length per grid cell was calculated using the data from [Lehner, Verdin, & Jarvis, 2011](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2008EO100001).
-The slope index was based on a Digital Elevation Model elevation database [Yamazaki et al., 2017](https://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_DEM/) and shows the standard deviation of the slope for each grid cell.
+- A geological dataset derived from the Global Lithological Map database [Hartmann & Moosdorf, 2012](https://doi.pangaea.de/10.1594/PANGAEA.788537) is used to compute a lithological index, based on the number of the lithological formations in each grid cell.
+- A soil index for each grid cell based on the number of soil types was derived from the SoilGrids repository [Hengl et al., 2017](https://soilgrids.org/).
+- For the hydrological index the total river length per grid cell was calculated using the data from [Lehner, Verdin, & Jarvis, 2011](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2008EO100001).
+- The slope index was based on a Digital Elevation Model elevation database [Yamazaki et al., 2017](https://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_DEM/) and shows the standard deviation of the slope for each grid cell.

 <br />